- Unrivalled blacks and contrast

 LG is no longer the only OLED vendor in town.
 It’s facing increased competition from Panasonic and Sony, who’ve both rejoined the OLED TV fray this year.
 So to maintain its dominance, the South Korean manufacturer hopes to offer the largest number of OLED television models around – it has five series this year.

 The OLED55B7 is the 55-inch model within the LG B7 series, which also contains a 65-incher.
-The B7 – alongside the equally priced C7, sold exclusively at Currys PC World in the UK – is the most affordable OLED range within the 2017 lineup.
-The 55B7’s price tag of £2999/$3500 means it’s cheaper than any 2017 OLEDs from other makes.
+The B7 – alongside the equally priced C7 sold exclusively at Currys PC World in the UK – is the most affordable OLED range within the 2017 lineup.
+The 55B7’s price tag of £2999/$3500 means it’s cheaper than any 2017 OLEDs from other makes, and recently prices have tumbled to as low as £1699.

 LG OLED55B7 – Design and Build